-These are also great ways to attract customers who may simply be browsing, rather than looking to buy immediately and it’s what’s known as a conversion funnel.
+These can be a great way to attract customers who are simply browsing, rather than looking to buy immediately.
+It’s what’s known as a conversion funnel.

-Web content is the writing that makes up your website, this could be articles, blog posts, page text, or product descriptions.
+Web content is the writing that makes up your website.
+They could be articles, blog posts, page text, or product descriptions.

 Having a clear content marketing strategy is particularly important for two reasons.

-Building your brand: Great content that is specifically targeted towards your customers is the key to sharing your brand’s personality without appearing too pushy about your products and services, which build customer trust.
+Building your brand: Great content that is specifically targeted toward your customers is the key to sharing your brand’s personality.
+You can get all you need across without being pushy about your products and services.
+This builds customer trust.

 Maximise your search potential A clear content management strategy is to maximise your search engine potential.
-Search engines like Google and Bing respond well to websites that have regularly updated content that uses keywords in authentic and readable languages.
+Search engines like Google and Bing respond well to websites that have regularly updated content.

-Without content that’s well-written, your other efforts at SEO will be wasted and the odds of converting customers, let alone converting jobs through your online booking system, will diminish.
+Without content that’s well-written, your other efforts at SEO will be wasted.
+The odds of converting customers, let alone converting jobs through your online booking system, will diminish.

-The best service business website will have detailed descriptions of the most common jobs together with testimonials and reviews, so that prospective customers have a good idea of what they’re hiring you for and how good you’ll be at getting it done.
+The best website you can have will have a balance of detailed descriptions of the most common jobs you do, alongside testimonials and reviews.
+This way, prospective customers will get a clear idea of what they’re hiring you for and how good you are, too.

 A website is an excellent source for prospective leads, but it requires expert software to maximise this potential.
-Making use of an online booking portal, directly linked to your job management software of choice, can be a fantastic way to capture leads, 24/7.
+An online booking system that’s directly linked to your job management software is a fantastic way to capture leads, 24/7.

-They offer a full package of design, can assist with relevant targeting (where client requirements are measured), A/B testing (where two options are tested against each other) and actionable reporting (that helps you to take action based on the results of testing).
+They offer a full package of design and can assist with relevant targeting (where client requirements are measured).
+They also enable A/B testing (where two options are tested against each other) and actionable reporting.
+Altogether, you can take action based on results.

 There’s so much more to having a website than just existing on the web.

-After all, the internet is a vibrant place, it’s where people spend significant portions of their time looking for answers, solutions, and services to help them and consumers have gotten even savvier at knowing what they do and don’t like whilst browsing.
+The internet is a vibrant place, it’s where people spend significant portions of their time looking for answers, solutions, and services.
+Consumers have gotten savvier at knowing what they do and don’t like whilst browsing, too.

-If you’re looking to win more work and generate new business, then optimising your website and making use of an online booking system will be paramount to your success.
-True, it can seem like a lot to learn, but simple to implement tools like an online booking portal can be transformative.
+So, if you’re looking to win more work and generate new business, then optimising your website with an online booking system is a great place to start.
+It can seem like a lot to learn, but a simple-to-implement tool like an online booking portal will be transformative.

-By creating, testing, and seeing how people respond to your pages, you can make tweaks and adjustments until you’ve got the website that’s perfect for your needs.
+It’s a process though.
+So create, test, and see how people respond to your pages!
+You can make tweaks and adjustments until you’ve got the website that’s perfect for your needs.